sadanandpai/git-guide/README.md

 - Stage all the changes using the command `git add *`
 - Then save your changes by the command `git commit -m "<some commit message>"`

-To go back to the original branch enter the command `git checkout -b <original-branch-name>` To see your changes `git checkout -b <my-personal-branch-name>`
+To go back to the original branch enter the command `git checkout <original-branch-name>` To see your changes `git checkout <my-personal-branch-name>`

 `my-personal-branch-name` is your local branch and not available for anyone else